temporalio/documentation/docs/go-hello-world.md

 ## ![](https://raw.githubusercontent.com/temporalio/documentation-images/main/static/wisdom.png) Lore check

 Great work!
 You now know how to build a Temporal Workflow application using the Go SDK.
-Let's do a quick review to make sure you remember some fo the more important pieces.
+Let's do a quick review to make sure you remember some for the more important pieces.

 ![One](https://raw.githubusercontent.com/temporalio/documentation-images/main/static/one.png) &nbsp;&nbsp; **What are the minimum four pieces of a Temporal Workflow application?**